PratickBhowmick01/Passwordless-Web-Authentication/README.md

 # Passwordless Web-service authentication

 A passwordless authentication implementation leveraging the **WebAuthn.io** flow.
-This system replaces traditional credential (password) based login with public-key cryptography, ensuring high-level security so that server no longer becomes a target, phishing and weak/reusing passwords.
+This system replaces traditional credential (password) based login with public-key cryptography, ensuring high-level security so that server no longer becomes a target, prevents phishing and avoids weak/reusing passwords.

 ## ✨ Features
 - **Biometric Authentication:** Supports Windows Hello, TouchID, and FaceID.